circular-o/circular/docs/components/alert.md

 ### Toast Notifications

 To display an alert as a toast notification, or "toast", create the alert and call its `toast()` method.
-This will move the alert out of its position in the DOM and into [the toast stack](#the-toast-stack) where it will be shown.
-Once dismissed, it will be removed from the DOM completely.
-To reuse a toast, store a reference to it and call `toast()` again later on.
+This will clone the alert and then add the cloned element into [the toast stack](#the-toast-stack) where it will be shown.
+Once dismissed, the cloned element will be removed from the DOM completely, and the original alert element will remain in the DOM.
+You can call `toast()` again as you wish.

 You should always use the `closable` attribute so users can dismiss the notification.
 It's also common to set a reasonable `duration` when the notification doesn't require acknowledgement.